Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEDevice.rst

 NA

-.. note :: Peripheral mode should use connId = 0

-    “BLEDevice.h” must be included to use the class function.
+.. note :: Peripheral mode should use connId = 0.
+"BLEDevice.h" must be included to use the class function.

 **BLEDevice::setDeviceName**
 ----------------------------